 GeneCards Summary for LIMK2 Gene

 LIMK2 (LIM Domain Kinase 2) is a Protein Coding gene.
-Among its related pathways are Regulation of actin cytoskeleton and L1CAM interactions.
+Among its related pathways are GPCR Pathway and Regulation of actin cytoskeleton.
 GO annotations related to this gene include protein heterodimerization activity and protein serine/threonine kinase activity.
 An important paralog of this gene is LIMK1.

 UniProtKB/Swiss-Prot for LIMK2 Gene